ryanshaxx/fpppXYspan/README.md

 # fpppXYspan

-This is a R Package that extracts the X and Y span of a phase-plane plot in the functional data analysis (fda) field.
+This is a R Package that extracts the X-axis and Y-axis span of a phase-plane plot in the Functional Data Analysis (FDA) field.